Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

-In order to understand Theorem \ref{Theorem2} as well as the above observation, we start from a heuristic explanation using our result for reputational bargaining games with an \textit{exogenous} cost distribution (Theorem \ref{Theorem1}).
-Then we point out a contradiction that results from this line of reasoning and explain why Theorem \ref{Theorem1} cannot be directly applied to settings where the cost distribution is \textit{endogenous}.
+In order to understand Theorem \ref{Theorem2} as well as how to square the above observation with Theorem \ref{Theorem1}, we start from a heuristic explanation for Theorem \ref{Theorem2} using our result for reputational bargaining games with an \textit{exogenous} cost distribution.
+Then we point out a contradiction that results from this line of reasoning and explain why Theorem \ref{Theorem1} \textit{cannot} be directly applied to settings where the cost distribution is \textit{endogenous}.
+Then we provide the correct explanation and explain the differences between games with endogenous adoption and ones with exogenous cost distributions.